-If the link has been disabled using an individual TID-to-link mapping negotiation, then the TWT agreements and TWT memberships of the non-AP STA affiliated with the non-AP MLD and operating on the link shall be torn down.
+If the link has been disabled using an individual TID-to-link mapping negotiation, then the TWT agreements and TWT memberships of the non-AP STA affiliated with the non-AP MLD and operating on the link shall be torn down (#17826)immediately.

-If the link has been disabled due to AP advertisement of TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), if the non-AP STA affiliated with the non-AP MLD corresponding to the disabled link has set the TWT Information Frame Disabled field to 0 in the TWT element sent during a TWT setup, then the non-AP STA shall consider all TWT Individual and Broadcast agreements suspended until the link is enabled, unless the TWT agreements are already suspended with a resumption time after the Expected Duration expires.
+(#17339, #18140, #15455)If the link has been disabled due to AP advertisement of TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)):

+if the non-AP STA affiliated with the non-AP MLD and operating on the disabled link has set the TWT Information Frame Disabled field to 0 in the TWT element sent during a TWT setup, then the non-AP STA shall consider all active (i.e. not suspended) (#16006)Individual TWT (#16006)agreements and Broadcast (#16006)membership suspended immediately until the link is enabled.

-Otherwise, if the non-AP STA has not set the TWT Information Frame Disabled field to 0, then all TWT Individual agreements and broadcast TWT memberships shall be torn down.
+Otherwise, if the non-AP STA has not set the TWT Information Frame Disabled field to 0, then all TWT Individual agreements and broadcast TWT memberships shall be torn down (#17826)immediately.

-The non-AP STA affiliated with the non-AP MLD and operating on the link may cease maintaining a power state and power management mode.
+The non-AP STA affiliated with the non-AP MLD and (#16007)corresponding to the link may (#17826)immediately cease maintaining a power state and power management mode.

-The AP to which the non-AP STA affiliated with the non-AP MLD is associated and operating on the link may cease maintaining a power management status that indicates in which power management mode the STA is currently operating.
+The AP (#16498)affiliated with the AP MLD to which the (#16498)the non-AP MLD is associated and (#16007)corresponding to the link may (#17826)immediately cease maintaining a power management status that indicates in which power management mode the STA (#16498)affiliated with the non-AP MLD and corresponding to the link is currently operating.

 A non-AP STA affiliated with a non-AP MLD that has transmitted a frame to the AP affiliated with its associated AP MLD on a disabled link, if allowed by the rules defined in 35.3.7.1.1 (General) and from which it expects a response, shall remain in the awake state until such a response is received or until the procedure has timed out.